The art of predicting when a progressive jackpot might pay out

 While perhaps this isn't as seductive as knowing when a slot is going to pay out big, the fact of the matter is by analysing these past wins you can gain an insight into how the slot tends to play out.
 Of course random factors mean that at times, results won't fit what has happened in the past, but there are likely to be more occasions when events do and that is crucial for a jackpot hunting slots player.

-Have a look at the Mega Moolah jackpot graph and the year 2016.
+Have a look at our new Mega Moolah Jackpot page and in particular the year 2016.
 You can see from the graph the big jackpots that were won roughly two months in between starting from April to November.
 You will also notice that a win mid-November broke that trend.
 Any jackpot player will find a trend such as this quite interesting and will keep an eye on the next trend to form - not only in Mega Moolah, but on all progressive games.

 So what use are game thermometers to casual players?